kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 with 11,063 bases in the contig and 11,139 bases in the accession - very good!

-There are two ORFs in the virus and these match up well with the accession in GenBank.
+There are two ORFs annotated in the accession and these ORFs are also present in the sequence data.
+In addition, there appears to be one small ORF which was not annotated in the GenBank accession but appears in both the sequence data and the accession.
+This could very well be another ORF.
+Overall, the sequence data aligns very well with the accession in GenBank.

 <img src="Buckhurst_virus_annotation.png">

 Looking closely at the reads against the consensus sequence, there does not appear to be any SNVs.
 Nucleotide changes are sporadic and appear to be sequencing errors.
 Coverage is not particularly high, so variants cannot be ruled out.
-A pairwise alignment (global, Needleman-Wunsch with 70% similarity) of the GenBank accession with the contig 1 fasta file shows and 88% Pairwise Identity
+A pairwise alignment (global, Needleman-Wunsch with 70% similarity) of the GenBank accession with the contig 1 fasta file shows an 88% Pairwise Identity.

 <img src="Pairwise_alignment_Buckhurst_and_contig_1.png">